Kindle is a wireless reader device manufactured and distributed by Amazon.

 - converting the PDF on your computer to AZW and transferring it afterwise to the Kindle device

-Kindle DX, Kindle Fire and Kindle Keyboard (the third generation of kindle devices) all support the PDF file format natively so 3rd party programs are no longer needed to either convert the PDF files to specific eBook formats or to optimize the format for reading.
+Starting with the third generation of kindle devices (Kindle DX, Kindle Fire, Kindle Keyboard, Kindle Paperwhite and Kindle Voyage) all support the PDF file format natively so 3rd party programs are no longer needed to either convert the PDF files to specific eBook formats or to optimize the format for reading.

-Transfer PDF documents via USB to read on Kindle DX, Kindle Fire and Kindle Keyboard
+Transfer PDF documents via USB to read on Kindle DX, Fire, Keyboard, Paperwhite or Voyage

-Kindle DX, Kindle Keyboard and Kindle Fire have native PDF support so converting the PDF files to a Kindle supported format like AZW or PRC with external programs is no longer needed.
+Starting with the 3rd generation, the Kindle devices have native PDF support so converting the PDF files to a Kindle supported format like AZW or PRC with external programs is no longer needed.
 If you already have the document in PDF format, all you have to do is transfer the PDF onto the Kindle device and it will be ready for viewing.
 For documents that aren’t in the PDF format, first you have to convert those to PDF.

 This can be easily done using novaPDF and when the conversion is finished just transfer the PDF to the Kindle device directly after connecting it to the computer via USB.